 If you’re working from a laptop, it’s important to ensure you are sitting comfortably in order to make the most of your working day.
 This includes having your body in the right position such as relaxed shoulders, wrists and forearms inline.
 You should also have your monitor in the right position to avoid neck pain and eye strain.
 To achieve this, you may find you need to use a laptop risers (see below), but if you do this, then your keyboard will be in the wrong position.
 This is where portable keyboards come in very handy.

-Like with monitors, there are many different types of portable keyboards depending on the work you do.
+There are many types of portable keyboards depending on the work you do.
 Some are compact and ideal for carrying around with you, some are split which are often better for those with wrist pain or limited movements and some have mechanical keys which are better if you do a lot of typing.
+Two recommendations are from Logitech.

 Laptop Riser